nadben-dat/JDBC-1/Exercise.md

 Refactor your code and add a:
 **DatabaseConnectionManager class**<br>
 Move all connection related information and functionality to that class<br>
-Create a method in the class that:
+Create a method in the class that:<br>
-Returns a connection object (such that other classes can easily connect to your database using this returned object).
+Returns a connection object
+<br>(such that other classes can easily connect to your database using this returned object).

 4